The Origin of The Steel City of Eerie

 The last we heard from the Snakes Bend area a disease had spread throughout the inhabitants.
 Due to the bravery and dog'eared determination of its residents the spread of the Blood worms was halted.

 However, in the coming months that disease had mutated in the surrounding population and began to spread.
 Towns started to disappear and people were left to avoid this new disease at all costs.
-Roads, buildings, and production areas were left in such a state that towns had fallen off the map, and trade had all but ceased.
-Those who survived left.
+Roads, buildings, and production areas were left in such a state that towns had fallen off the map.
+Trade had all but ceased.
+Those who survived… left.

 Rumor has it this disease was the source of the Hunger plague that traveled south to Eden and to the very edges of the Frozen North.
 We have the local towns members of Eerie to thank for the eradication of this disease.
 Not only have they rid the world of Famine, the creator of the worms, but they poisoned all of his Hunger Eggs to end the plagues terror.

 Each day as their group was increased by those they encountered on their journey twice as many disappeared or were lost to exposure, starvation, dehydration, and raider attacks.
 A group named Arisbur sprung from the dust by creating a business offering safety and trading.
 It came at a high cost that created the choice in this world.

-The neighboring factions were nothing if not accommodating to this newfound population, one that they as as potentially being able to bring production and wealth to the region where the three rivers flowed and new Herbs can be found.
+The neighboring factions were nothing if not accommodating to this newfound population.
 Exhausted and completely out of supplies, the survivors voted to stop traveling and settle down.
-Regardless of what happened to the previous residents here, the survivors decided that this time they were going to get it right.
+Regardless of what happened to the previous residents here, they decided that this time they were going to get it right.